b-s-code/eg_gnu_parallel_hpc/README.md

 There are many other ways to achieve parallel process execution on HPC systems but I wanted to sketch out how GNU Parallel can integrate with Slurm.

-This examples **do not intend to represent best practice**.

-These scripts should absolutely not be used as example of good practice.
+**These scripts should absolutely not be used as example of good practice.**

 Rather I just wanted to sketch minimum examples of 2 different approaches to show they each "work".